|Plans & Building Permit - Page 2|

 Once you have your building site plan, you can place cut out copies of floor plans on it to select the best dome size, location and orientation for your dome.Q: Have any of your clients ever been denied a building permit?

 A: Yes.
 For the first time in 2006 one of our California clients could not obtain a building permit, because the building officials wanted our dome building kit certified that its design complied with the State of California's building kit regulations.
 However, Ai has since learned that the Ai dome kit can be built in San Bernadino County.

-A: We suggest you start by asking your building department a few questions such as: “What are the requirements for a residential building permit?
+A: Ai suggests asking your building department a few questions such as: “What are the requirements for a residential building permit?
 Are there any additional requirements to build a geodesic dome?
 Is an Architect’s or Engineer’s seal required on the plans?"

-A: To obtain a Florida Building permit you will need engineer sealed building plans and a Florida Energy Report (these items can be purchased through Ai).
-Please call Ai for current pricing.Q: What will the engineer seal cost for California, Florida, North Carolina and other states?
+A: To obtain a Florida Building permit you will need engineer sealed building plans, Florida Energy Report (these items can be purchased through Ai); site map, electrical/plumbing/HVAC diagrams, window/exterior door product approval numbers, shutters or impact glass and other paperwork.
+Please call your Building Department to obtain a complete list.
+Please call Ai for current seal and energy report pricing.Q: What will the engineer seal cost for California, Florida, North Carolina and other states?

 A: For California: we can only quote you the cost of the building plans because the price of the seal comes from a California licensed Engineer.
 California building departments are extremely difficult to deal with and that makes it also difficult for any engineer to provide a fixed cost when they don't know exactly what the building department will require.
 A rough estimate for engineering to get through a typical California building department is $600 to $1,500 for both domes in the same project.

 The Florida engineer seal cost for one small dome is $400.
 A 60’ dome's engineer seal ranges from $800 to $1,000.